On odd colorings of sparse graphs: Proof of

-\begin{claim} $G$ has no $1$-vertex. \end{claim} \begin{proof} Suppose to the contrary that $x$ is a $1$-vertex in $G$, and $u$ is the unique neighbor of $G$.
-By \autoref{semi-odd}, $(G, \{x\})$ has a semi-odd $c$-coloring $\phi$, so we assign a color not in $\{\phi(u), \phi_{o}(u)\}$ on $x$ to obtain an odd $c$-coloring of $G$, a contradiction. \end{proof}
+\begin{claim} $G$ has no $1$-vertices. \end{claim} \begin{proof} Suppose to the contrary that $x$ is a $1$-vertex in $G$, and $u$ is the unique neighbor of $x$ in $G$.
+By \autoref{semi-odd}, $(G, \{x\})$ has a semi-odd $c$-coloring $\phi$.
+Therefore, we can assign a color not in $\{\phi(u), \phi_{o}(u)\}$ on $x$ to obtain an odd $c$-coloring of $G$, a contradiction. \end{proof}